mycelium-governance/project-mycelium/README.md

 ## 🌱 What is Project Mycelium?

-Project Mycelium is a collaborative calendar and task platform built to grow like a mycelial network — decentralized, responsive, and open to all.
+Project Mycelium is a collaborative task platform built to grow like a mycelial network — decentralized, responsive, and open to all.

 ## ⚖️ Profit Sharing Model

-- **40%** reserved for the Founder
+- **30%** reserved for the Founder
+- **10%** shared among Project Representitives
 - **50%** shared among Contributors
 - **10%** allocated to the Treasury (for infrastructure, outreach, etc.)